rishi3105/Anna_Rakshak/README.md

 - **Abdul Haseeb Alam:** React.js (Frontend)

 ## Contributing
 We welcome contributions from the community!
-To contribute to the FoodShare project, please follow these guidelines:
+To contribute to the Anna Rakshak project, please follow these guidelines:

 - Fork the repository.
 - Create a new branch: **git checkout -b feature/your-feature.**